 Course Format: Studio

 Location: NYC campus

 Permission Required: No

 These electives will enable students not only to comprehend the complexity of their respective media but also to develop appropriate forms to actualize their ideas in the form of work in an exhibition or installation.
-Studio options for spring 2015 include the following:
+Studio options for fall 2015 include the following:

 Course Open to: Degree Students with Restrictions